dschnare/mighty-mail/Readme.md

 	- align : one of "left", "center", "right" `(default "left")`
 	- valign : one of "top", "middle", "bottom" `(default "top")`

-The `wrapper` property will have all its properties applied to the inner `.container-wrapper` element.
+The `wrapper` property will have all its properties applied to the inner `.container__wrapper` element.

 The `cssPrefix` property will be used as the class name prefix when setting the base class name for the `<table>` and `<td>` elements.